waidan815/projects/route_stuff/route-project/README.md

 `poetry shell` to create a VM
 then you can `python main.py` inside that shell to run the script

+### Task 2
+- This is a much more involved task, as it involves lots more calls.
+For every frame (~ 14,000), for every 15-min interval within a week, we need to call the API.
+Can call with an array of lots of frames, and then group by frame.
+So, we'll get a separate dictionary for each frame, for every 15 min interval within the week.
+- So, need to make 672 ((60mins is one hour *  24 hours in a day * 7 days in a week) / 15 minute intervals) calls to the API.
+- Although, the grouping only supports 10,000 frames maximum, so will need to chunk the array up into suitable chunks.
+- Then, the design is as follows:
+  - for each chunk, call the api 672 times.
+  - ideally we'd store the output of that as some sort of compressed (i.e. parquet) file locally.
+  - then upload that to google buckets
+  - then transfer across to bigquery.

+  The reason being that we want to make our process as fault-tolerant as possible, and if something goes wrong it's not the easiest thing in the world to figure out where we left off in bigquery.
+Although counter-point is logging.

+However, time is limited here.
+So instead we'll just push straight to BQ.
+I also don't know about the rate limits, so have just gone with some delays
+- as opposed to semaphores (which don't really work for this use case), exp back-off & retry, doing something with headers etc or
+  3rd party libraries like aiolimiter.

 ### Design Decisions
 - Authentication: GCP provides lots of methods for authentication, it would have been much better to